Goals for Education | Monitoring State Policies

-Throughout 2016-17, legislators, legislative staff and governor’s staff from Texas requested assistance on topics including excess postsecondary credit hours and degrees awarded retroactively.
+Throughout 2017-18, legislators, legislative staff and governor’s staff from Texas requested assistance on topics including SREB programs and services and the SREB Legislative Advisory Council.

-SREB state services convenes legislative and governors’ staff from across the SREB region each fall to discuss topics that will likely be on agendas during upcoming legislative sessions.
+Staff from eight SREB states attended the 2018 meeting of legislative and governors’ staff to discuss topics that will likely be on agendas during upcoming legislative sessions.